auth0/wordpress/README.md

     form a.a0-btn-small { background-color: red !important; }
 ```

-The Login Widget is Open Source.
+The login widget, called Lock, is open source.
 For more information about it: https://github.com/auth0/lock

 ### Can I access the user profile information?